All You Need to Know About Dutch Kickboxing

 A lot of people confuse it for being an offspring of Muay Thai.
 And some think that it comes purely from Karate.

-Well, they’re both wrong but also have some component of truth in them at the same time.
+Well, they actually have some component of truth in them.

 The trademark style of Dutch Kickboxing put a lot of emphasis on boxing combinations and low kicks.
 Knee strikes are allowed but elbows are not.
 Push kicks and clinching are also allowed but the latter is not used much due to limitations by kickboxing promotions.